-“On-prem” means that an API Fortress engine will live inside your infrastructure and will interact with your APIs from the inside, in opposition to the cloud solution where everything resides in the API Fortress Inc. infrastructure.
+API Fortress can also come in an on-premises version.
+On-prem means that an API Fortress engine will live inside your infrastructure and will interact with your APIs from the inside, as opposed to the cloud solution where everything resides on the API Fortress infrastructure at apifortress.cmo.

 There are multiple reasons for having an on-prem engine, and these are some of the most common:

-- Access to private / sensitive infrastructures
+- Access to Private / Sensitive Information

 But there’s another reason that makes it suitable for a number of users: customization

 API Fortress is extremely modular and most functionalities can be replaced with different code, behaving in a different way.
+Some use cases are:

-- Storing the results of the tests in a dedicate archive, such as DynamoDB, a private MongoDB instance or an object storage
+- Storing the results of the tests in a dedicate archive, such as DynamoDB, a private MongoDB instance, or an object storage.

-- Storing the code of the tests in a location that is not the API Fortress cloud
+- Storing the code of the tests in a location that is not the API Fortress cloud.

-- Adding the ability to ingest and analyze exotic data types
+- Adding the ability to ingest and analyze exotic data types.